ContactAtOnce/iOS-Messaging-SDK/Sample Apps/Swift/README.md

 ### Step 2

-Open the .xcworkspace file that was created.
+ 1. Open the .xcworkspace file and select the Reference App target.

+ 2. Drag the `ContactAtOnceMessaging.framework` file to the area called `Embedded Libraries` under General.
+Make sure Copy Items if needed is checked.